rewonc/japaneasy/README.md

 ```
 Note that you can get other language translations by selecting that dictionary here.
 More details of these dictionaries are available on the WWWJDIC site: http://www.edrdg.org/wwwjdic/wwwjdicinf.html#dicfil_tag

+NOTE: Be sure to select an "input" language below if you select a language other than edict.

-#####"language" option
+#####"input" option
 Valid values are `"japanese"`, `"english"`, or `null` / `undefined`.
 This refers to the language of the text you are querying.
 If you leave it undefined, Japaneasy will default to a "common word" search, which searches both Japanese and English keys and only queries the most common words in EDICT.
 This often shows the most pertinent words for a search.

-If you're looking in a specialized dictionary or want to see the full results for a specific term, however, you should input either `"japanese"` or `"english"` here.
+######NOTE!
+If you're looking in a specialized dictionary or want to see the full results for a specific term, you should input either `"japanese"` or `"english"` here.

 #####"method" option
 Valid values: `"kanji"`, `"word"`, or `"glossing"`.